Financial support for PhD candidates

 Proposals will be reviewed by the MMMIGS coordinator and spokespersons on a rolling base.
 Applicants will be informed about the decision within two weeks after the submission is complete.

-In case of limited availability of funds, preference is given to proposals of PhD candidates who are a member of one of MMMIGS’ doctoral programs and who have not benefitted from a MMMIGS Grant before.
+In case of limited availability of funds, preference is given to proposals of PhD candidates who have not benefitted from a MMMIGS Grant before.

 <elements in angle brackets are explanatory and should be removed>